poetteacherperformerscientistecologistwarpoet - home

 For interviews with Mario Petrucci, click here.

 Mario's biography is complex, to say the least.
-Originally a Natural Sciences graduate, he moved into freelance writing after a stint in science teaching, a PhD in optoelectronics at UCL, organic farming / goat-herding in Ireland, and a further BA in Environmental Studies at Middlesex University.
+Originally a Natural Sciences graduate, he moved into freelance writing after a stint in science teaching, a PhD in optoelectronics at UCL, organic farming/goat-herding in Ireland, and a further BA in Environmental Studies at Middlesex University.
 He was inaugural Royal Literary Fund Fellow at Oxford Brookes University and (later) the Fellow at Westminster and Brunel Universities.
 Most recently, he became RLF Fellow at the City and Guilds of London Art School.

 In 2003, Mario became the Poetry Book Society's first pamphlet selector (joined by Sian Hughes), responsible for early detection of such poets as Daljit Nagra and Frances Leviston.
 A former chair of the Royal Literary Fund's Advisory Fellowship, with a significant history as a radio/tv broadcaster, he now works as an educator and creative writing tutor.
 Co-founder of writers inc., he has taught widely in adult contexts and in schools, lecturing at the Imperial War Museum and much in demand as a visiting specialist in war poetry and the curriculum.
 His poetry, short stories, articles and essays often overlap creativity, politics, science, ecology, and spirituality.
 He has engendered a host of resources linking the humanities and the sciences, not least in film and video (e.g., at the Natural History Museum), or through science-writing projects and commissions (e.g., at the Southbank Library), or via his ingenious resource pack Creative Writing <--> Science.
 He is a voice and performance mentor; the collaborative poetry group he co-founded, ShadoWork, swept the board in terms of awards, providing voice-training seminars and acclaimed performances across the UK.
-Diorama developed that impetus into experimental online multi-vocal and multimedia contexts for poetry.
+Diorama (now lapsed) developed that impetus into experimental online multi-vocal and multimedia contexts for poetry.
 Among Mario's newest ventures is Writing Into Freedom, a free resource-centred website and its sister YouTube channel; together, these supply an audiovisual feast of creative writing guidance, exposition and good practice.

 'Imaginative, sophisticated and effortlessly masterful... draws on the nature of raw experience